garden-io/garden/docs/using-garden/configuration-files.md

 step, and what the dependency relationships are between your build steps.
 For example, each container and each serverless function should be represented by its own module.

-Below, we'll be using examples from the
+Below, we'll be using examples from the [Hello world](../examples/hello-world.md) example project.
-[Hello world](../examples/hello-world.md) example project, which touches on many of the things you're likely to want to configure in a project.

 ## Project Configuration